Secrets to Making Clear Broth and Consommé from Scratch, It’s Practically Free and Healthy, too.

 Stock, consommé, broth, are terms that are used interchangeably.

-Properly made broth will gel when cold.
+The properly made broth will gel when cold.
 It contains the minerals, collagen, gelatin, and protein leached from the bones, muscles, and connective tissue of the animal that you are using.
 It is a very healing draught that repairs and strengthens the stomach, and the teeth.
-Traditionally it was prescribed by doctors to get patient back on their feet after a serious illness.
+Traditionally it was prescribed by doctors to get patients back on their feet after a serious illness.

 Having clear soup stock or bone broth on hand makes meal preparation from scratch easier.
 You can make the stock when you have extra vegetables or meaty bones.
-Clear soup is called consommé and many recipes call for a can of “chicken stock,” “beef consommé,” or “vegetable broth.”
-I’m going to show you an easy and inexpensive way to make stock or broth, that you may can or freeze for quick and easy meals, in the future.
+The clear soup is called consommé and many recipes call for a can of “chicken stock,” “beef consommé,” or “vegetable broth.”
+I’m going to show you an easy and inexpensive way to make stock or broth, that you can freeze for quick and easy meals, in the future.

 What equipment you’ll need: